twitter/communitynotes/README.md

 ### Community Notes data

-All notes, ratings, and contributor data are [publicly available](https://twitter.com/i/communitynotes/download-data).
-Instructions on how to use them can be found in the [Community Notes Guide](https://twitter.github.io/communitynotes/download-data/).
+All notes, ratings, and contributor data are [publicly available and published daily here](https://twitter.com/i/communitynotes/download-data).
+Instructions on how to use them can be found in the [Community Notes Guide](https://communitynotes.twitter.com/guide/under-the-hood/download-data/).

 ### Community Notes paper